Thomas A. Drake: Espionage Act and whistleblowing

-Founding member of the Veteran Intelligence Professionals for Sanity

-Drake is a founding member of the Veteran Intelligence Professionals for Sanity.

-In September 2015, Drake and 27 other members of VIPS steering group wrote a letter to the President challenging a recently published book, that claimed to rebut the report of the United States Senate Intelligence Committee on the CIA's use of torture.

 Related media works

-In 2014, a documentary called Silenced, in which Drake was featured, was released.
+Drake was featured in a 2014 documentary called Silenced.
 It was nominated for an Emmy Award in 2016.
 Having an analogous theme as the Oscar-winning documentary Citizenfour, which portrays similar treatment of Edward Snowden, Silenced has been the official selection and recipient of several awards from multiple film festivals even before its release to major cable networks in March 2015.

 Also in 2014, Drake's involvement with Thinthread, his subsequent indictment, etc., along with others associated with his activities (Roark, Binney, Wiebe, Loomis), and Snowden were featured in a PBS documentary, "United States of Secrets".